billf-pshs/n_body/README.md

 The repository is tagged with release numbers, so that incremental development can be simulated in a classroom setting or a presentation.
-`flutter checkout v7`, for example, lets you see the seventh version of this highly incrementally-developed simulation.
+`git checkout v7`, for example, lets you see the seventh version of this highly incrementally-developed simulation.  `git checkout main` positions you to the latest version.